 The freedom to stay in your pajamas all day is not only comfortable but also convenient.
 However, the constant distractions are difficult to endure.
-From cats climbing up and down the wall to dogs bark and kids screaming, there is always something going on around you.
+From cats climbing up and down the wall to dogs barking and kids screaming, there is always something going on around you.

 Our Eternity crew is remote until further notice, and we are quickly learning how to stay connected with both our team members and our clients.
 It has been a lesson in and of itself.

 For those of you who are also adjusting to your new work from home lifestyle, here are 20 tips and tricks that are worth considering.

 1. Set Up a Workspace that Works for you